wbounas/acorio-notes/week-5/sn-meeting/express-osp-101.md

 - Guides you through the process

 Sometimes, when you get into the weeds of the application, you open a can of worms
-  - Sometimes, less is more
+  - Sometimes, less is more when diving into topics

-Features Originally Deveoped for Express
+**Features Originally Deveoped for Express**
 - System Admin Dashboard
   - One central location to find their toolkits
 - Guided Setup